-Autism Awareness month is approaching (April) and I wanted to take the time to share this blog with everyone to raise awareness.
+Autism Awareness month is approaching (April) and I wanted to take the time to share this blog with everyone to raise awareness of Autism Speaks.

 Every year on April 2nd many organizations get together and celebrate this day with unique fundraisers to raise money and awareness for autism.
 I am one of them.

-What is autism?
-Autism is a spectrum disorder that ranges from challenges with social skills, repetitive behaviors, speech and nonverbal communication as well as other unique differences.
+Autism is a spectrum disorder that ranges from challenges with social skills, repetitive behaviors, speech, and nonverbal communication as well as other unique differences.
 Autism is not one aspect in particular; this is a spectrum disorder meaning people with autism have varying different challenges.

 I had the privilege of meeting a little boy with autism when I became an elementary school teacher, his name is Brody, and he changed my life.
 There are often many misconceptions regarding children and autism.
 Many people think they are standoffish and aloof.
 I will be the first to say that is NOT the case.